SysKitTeam/docs-point/releases/point-2022-2-3-release-note.md

   * The assigned User then **has a choice whether to Keep or Delete the inactive Guest User**.
   * Due to this bug, **active Guest Users were reported as inactive** to the assigned User.

  * **Fixed a bug** with data column filtering on Overview screens for item selection of more than 10k items.
-   * When filtering to select more than 10k items for any column on Overview, it would show that there was no data available to display.
+When filtering to select more than 10k items for any column on Overview, it would show that there was no data available to display.

-* **Fixed an issue** where HTTP requests used an expired access token, instead of requiring a new one.
-  * Instead of generating a new access token, the action would be retried with a previously used token.
+* **Fixed an issue** where HTTP requests used an expired access token instead of requiring a new one.
+Instead of generating a new access token, SysKit Point would retry action with a previously used token.

-* **Fixed an issue** with triggering new hangfire jobs while they are still in progress.
-  * If a hangfire job was active for longer than 30 minutes, it was triggered to start again.
+* **Fixed an issue** with triggering new hangfire jobs while existing ones are still in progress.
+If a hangfire job was active for longer than 30 minutes, it was triggered to start again.